disberd/DenoESBuild.jl/README.md

 - `DenoESBuild.JSCode`

 ## Example Use
+The two examples below are both for the `bundle` function as that is the easiest way to use this package.

+The `DenoESBuild.bundle` function is simply a small wrapper around the `DenoESBuild.build` function, that automatically sets the following flags to be passed as options to `esbuild.build`:
+- `bundle: true`
+- `minify: true`
+- `format: "esm"`
+- `platform: "browser"`

+See the docstring of the `DenoESBuild.build` function for more details on its use.

 ### Bundle from input code
-Here is a simple code snippet that will generate a single js (stored in `./dist/main.js`) file containing defining an ESM module that extracts the `ceil` function from the lodash library and re-exports it
+Here is a simple code snippet that will generate a single js (stored in `./dist/main.js`) file containing an ESM module that extracts the `ceil` function from the lodash library and re-exports it
 ```julia
 using DenoESBuild